-Here is the language of &#8220;The Reformation.&#8221; &#8220;For our
+Here is the language of "The Reformation."
+"For our

-| The presence of the authority of the Holy Spirit, and, in consequence also, the authority of the gifts He confers, are ignored by our opponents.
+¦ The presence of the authority of the Holy Spirit, and, in consequence also, the authority of the gifts He confers, are ignored by our opponents.
 Priesthood does not confer the right of preaching; it is the *gift* which imposes this duty on the one who has received it.
 If, for example, a spiritual capacity for preaching is met with, the Church can neither confer nor take it away.
-Neither gifts, nor the right to preach, are the portion of all*;* and it is very wrong to consider the right of preaching as a right of man.
+Neither gifts, nor the right to preach, are the portion of all; and it is very wrong to consider the right of preaching as a right of man.
 It is a duty which flows from a gift, an obligation toward God.
 Woe to him who does it not, if God has conferred the gift on him.
 The Church cannot entrust him with that for which God has already made him responsible, nor take it from him; neither can it relieve him from the responsibility which is attached to it.
 On the other hand, the Church cannot entrust to him that which God has not given him.
 If he has the talent, the Lord calls him to traffic with this talent; if he has it not, no institution can fit him to do so.

 {4}